metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 Next, run ``develop.sh spark build`` in the root of the repository.
-Using ``docker-compose``, it creates multiple Docker containers for the different services and parts of the ListenBrainz Spark server.
-This script starts Hadoop, Spark, and the Listenbrainz Playground containers.
+Using ``docker-compose``, it creates multiple Docker containers for the different services and parts of the ListenBrainz Spark.
+This script starts Hadoop, Spark, and the ListenBrainz Playground containers.
 This also makes it easy to stop them all later.

 The first time you run it, it downloads and creates the containers.
 But it's not